sweenejp/biology-message-board/posts/how-to-use-the-new-bio-message-board.md

   - Important
   - Hide
 ---
-We tried to make the new Biology Message Board as simple and easy to navigate as possible so that there is less head scratching when searching for quizzes, tests, or portfolio assignments.
+We tried to make the new Biology Message Board as simple and easy to navigate as possible so that there is less head scratching when searching for tests and portfolio assignments.

 ![](https://i.pinimg.com/originals/46/9e/93/469e93f1977e039f13730a84c4c3ed7f.jpg)